Super Bowl field turns into a super slip and slide

 GLENDALE, Ariz.
 (AP) — The field at State Farm Stadium turned into a Super Bowl slip and slide.

-Players from both teams had a hard time keeping their footing Sunday, leading several to change their cleats.
+With the surface seeming to get worse as the night wore on, players from both teams had a hard time keeping their footing on Sunday, leading several to change their cleats during a game that ended with the Kansas City Chiefs’ dramatic 38-35 comeback win over the Philadelphia Eagles.

+“It was like playing on a water park,” Eagles left tackle Jordan Mailata said.

-Philadelphia Eagles quarterback Jalen Hurts was among the players who changed cleats to get better traction.
+Philadelphia Eagles quarterback Jalen Hurts and tight end Dallas Goedert were among the players who changed cleats to get better traction.

+“I changed my cleats and right before the second half wore the different ones,” Goedert said.
+“The second half, you know, the field was tearing up a little bit but, you know, once again, we’re playing on the same field as the Chiefs.”

 It’s not the first time this season Kansas City has had footing problems at State Farm Stadium.